The Québec maritime Blog

 Now that you know more about the Indigenous heritage of Bas-Saint-Laurent, you can appreciate the contribution of First Nations people even more during your next trip to this region!

-Note that First Nations peoples in Québec fall into two language groups: the Algonquians and the Iroquois.
-The Maliseet (Wolastoqiyik) are Algonquian speakers.
+Note that First Nations peoples in Québec fall into two language families: Algonquian and Iroquoian.
+The Wolastoqiyik are Algonquian speakers.

 Abenaki: One of the Algonquian-speaking peoples of northeastern North America; in Québec, they are found in the southern part of the province